chrisfrank/rack-component/README.md

 # Rack::Component

 Like a React.js component, a `Rack::Component` implements a `render` method that takes input data and returns what to display.
+You can use Components instead of Controllers, Views, Templates, Controllers, and Helpers, in any Rack app.

 ## Install